 Close Out 2018 Tip #3: Organize Files

-Man, oh man can files get out of control!
-When they are out of control, no one knows where the latest version is or where the file is located at all.
+Man, can files get out of control!
+Then, no one knows where the latest version is or where the file is located at all.
 Go through all of your files and make sure they are stored in a centralized location with the latest versions.
 Make sure that the old files are all archived so that they are never confused with the latest and greatest version.

 This sounds like so simple of a task, but I work with people all of the time who are not great at file management or versioning.
 Wouldn’t it be great to start 2019 with a clean, organized file management system?